MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 - Learn about what Azure regions have a lower carbon footprint than others to make better-informed decisions about where and how our workloads process data.
   - Some regions on the planet are more carbon intense than others, so it's important to consider where we deploy our workloads and combine this with other business requirements.

-- Some data centers and regions have a different carbon footprint than others.
-Understanding which available regions have a lower carbon footprint is essential to making an informed decision about how and when our workloads should process data.

 ### Design recommendations

 - Deploy to low-carbon regions.